-If you haven’t already, then say goodbye to your potted plant, framed family picture, and regular office desk…….. and hello to hot desking.
-While it’s certainly not a new concept for freelancers and startups, hot desking is a trend now being embraced by companies of all shapes and sizes looking to infuse more efficiency, flexibility, and creativity into their employee experience.
+If you haven’t already, then say goodbye to your potted plant, framed family picture, and regular office desk… and hello to hot desking.
+While it’s certainly not a new concept for freelancers and startups, the hot desking trend is now being embraced by companies of all shapes and sizes looking to infuse more efficiency, flexibility, and creativity into their employee experience.
 The future of the flexible office is here!
 See why your business needs a satellite office too.

 What is hot desking?

 What does hot desking mean?
 Hot desking, according to the hot desking definition, is a form of satellite workplace sharing where an employee books a single desk or workstation in a shared space.
 Empowering agile working, it’s basically the opposite of having a fixed desk in a traditional office layout.
 Otherwise known as flex-desking or hot seating, the usual arrangement is for employees to use a mobile app to reserve a desk or shared table for a day, or even a few hours.
 Having significantly evolved in our new world of remote and hybrid work, leading flex office providers such as Mindspace are extending the hot desking experience by offering on-demand meeting rooms, access to beautiful kitchens and comfy lounges, and a range of wellness amenities.
 This evolution is revolutionizing the office of the future, making it more dynamic and adaptable to the changing needs of employees.

 What are the benefits of hot desking?

 The most obvious benefit of hot desking, or flex office space vs traditional leases, is the ability to provide an all-in-one creative workspace experience, without the overheads and set-up costs of a traditional office.
 It’s an ideal solution for a growing number of hybrid companies offering a mix of on-site and remote work arrangements.
 Even in the pre-Covid days, companies often experienced vast inefficiencies with empty office seats and unused meeting rooms.
 As demand for smaller, more efficient office spaces is now on the rise, whether in private offices or coworking spaces such as Mindspace’s coworking space Williamsburg, hot-desking provides significant bottom-line savings, which is one of the best advantages of renting a furnished office.

 Hot desking is also a great solution for avoiding worker isolation.
 Freelancers and early-stage startups have long appreciated the networking value of hot desking and coworking spaces.
-Post-Covid, an increasing number of larger companies are understanding that a hot desking environment provides plenty of much-needed social interaction for remote workers, as well as new opportunities to collaborate and share ideas with different people from other teams and companies.
+Post-Covid, an increasing number of larger companies are understanding that an in-office hot desk provides plenty of much-needed social interaction for remote workers, as well as new opportunities to collaborate and share ideas with different people from other teams and companies.
 Moving away from the ‘same-old’ routines encourages fresh thinking and a dynamic environment conducive to creativity and productivity.

-Hot desking also gives greater flexibility to employees – allowing them to rent a desk for a couple of hours and from multiple different locations.
-Mindspace members enjoy access to on-demand hot desks, meeting rooms, and office amenities in over 40 locations across 20 cities worldwide.
+Hot desking solutions also give greater flexibility to employees – allowing them to rent a desk for a couple of hours and from multiple different locations.
+Mindspace members enjoy access to on-demand hot desks, meeting rooms, and office amenities across 20 cities worldwide.
 This is useful for digital nomads, employees traveling for work, freelancers looking to break into new markets, and companies employing global talent, enabling easy access to a workplace and coworking community from different locations.
 With hot desking as one of the versatile office space alternative choices, professionals can enjoy the benefits of working across multiple locations and a productive workspace wherever they go.

 What are the disadvantages of hot desking?

 When you hot desk, you reserve a desk space on a first-come, first-served basis – which can sometimes be a spontaneity killer.
 With flex work spaces in demand, it’s wise to think ahead and plan your day in order to book the right workspace for your needs.

 While proven to boost productivity and creativity, some argue that open-plan offices are noisy and distracting, making it harder to focus.
 At Mindspace we try to mitigate this by offering private “phone booths” for conversations and phone calls, offering a reasonable balance between collaboration and privacy.
 However, for employees working with highly confidential information or for teams requiring a consistent seating structure or ongoing collaboration, hot desking might not be a compatible work arrangement.

-Ironically, although hot desking provides plenty of social interaction for workers, a constantly changing work environment could potentially hinder people forming long-term work relationships and establishing a personal identity at work.
+Ironically, although a hot desk coworking space provides plenty of social interaction for workers, a constantly changing work environment could potentially hinder people forming long-term work relationships and establishing a personal identity at work.